-This is the last step in the tutorial for mapping processes - and you are getting very close to completing the first chapter.
-Believe me, the last part on audio prompts is gonna be a piece of cake.
+This is the final step in the tutorial for mapping processes, and you are nearing the completion of the first chapter.
+Rest assured, the last part on audio prompts will be a breeze.

-But before you get there, you should try to tackle this section.
-Even though we will focus on integrations and even if you are not planning to implement babelforce with any helpdesk or CRM, we warmly recommend this part.
-It will give you a much deeper understanding of how to design process maps - and who knows, maybe you do decide to integrate your call flows later on anyway!
+Before diving into that, it's essential to tackle this section.
+Even if you don't plan on integrating babelforce with a helpdesk or CRM, we highly recommend going through this part.
+It will provide you with a deeper understanding of designing process maps.
+Who knows, you might even decide to integrate your call flows in the future!

 So what do you see in the process map?

-As soon as the call comes in a ticket is created and a few tags are added:
+As soon as the call comes in a call record is created and a few tags are added:

 After the caller selected the call reason and the call reached the queue, another tag is added:

-At the end, when the caller hits the last audio prompt, the ticket is updated the last time with a tag:
+At the end, when the caller hits the last audio prompt, the call record is updated the last time with a tag:

 Now we have two more options: the caller reaches the line during a holiday or after hours: